embreymorton/CS-Grad-Tracker/README.md

 *  [System overview](#system-overview)

 # Important note
-- Acquire a copy of a .env file from someone who has worked previously on the project
+- MAKE SURE to acquire a copy of a .env file from someone who has worked previously on the project
 - Never check this into source control/git

+# Environmental Variables
+- There are several AUTH0 fields required, detailed in the AUTH0 section.
+- There is also gmailUser and gmailPass which are used for email notifications through nodemailer.
+- These are just credentials for a gmail account setup specifically for this app.

 # Starting the app with docker